JellyWX/jellyfin-betterplaylists/README.md

 * ArtistName
 * AlbumName

 ArtistName and AlbumName are only useful along with SongName.
 They only apply if multiple songs match the song name.

 The plugin will perform song name matches case insensitively, and also removes all apostrophes during comparison (as often outputs contain inconsistent use of the different unicode apostrophes).

+## With thanks

+* Used ankenyr's https://github.com/ankenyr/jellyfin-smartplaylist-plugin as a base.
+* Used jesseward's https://github.com/jesseward/jellyfin-plugin-lastfm for Last.FM API.